Jxiang2/interview-prepare/java_1z0829/NOTES.md

 ```

 - **Checkpoint:**
+  - byte: -128 to 127
+    char data type is from 0 to 65535
+  - char has the same size as short, 16 bits
   - type widening: byte -> short -> int -> long -> float -> double, no data loss, no explicit casting
   - type narrowing: double -> float -> long -> int -> short -> byte, data loss, explicit casting required
   - Java explicit Numberic operations result type is the wider type of the two operands
   - ++, --, +=, -=, \*=, /=, %=, result type is the type of the left operand
   - char data type is from 0 to 65535
   - char has the same size as short, 16 bits
+  - int default is 0, double default is 0.0, boolean default is false, char default is '\u0000', float default is 0.0f, long default is 0L, short default is 0, byte default is 0, reference type default is null

 ```java
 public static void main(String[] args) {